 Graduates of the 12-month, ACGME-accredited Addiction Psychiatry Fellowship Program satisfy all requirements and are eligible to take the ABPN subspecialty certification examination.

-The specialty of addiction psychiatry offers evidence-based integrated treatment for individuals who have co-occurring psychiatric and substance use disorders that make up the majority of people seeking behavioral health services so as to achieve the best treatment outcomes.
+The area of addiction psychiatry offers evidence-based integrated treatment for individuals who have co-occurring psychiatric and substance use disorders, which make up the majority of people seeking behavioral health services, so as to achieve the best treatment outcomes.
 We work to develop hospital and community resources for people with these complex problems and to promote understanding of their development and treatment.
+Visit our Division of Addiction Psychiatry page to learn more.

 The Addiction Psychiatry Fellowship is an ACGME-accredited training program for individuals who have successfully completed a four-year psychiatry residency program in the United States or Canada.
 At the current time, the complement for the fellowship is one position.

-The fellowship in addiction psychiatry offers the opportunity to gain specialized skills in the care of patients who lives are complicated by the effects of substance use.
+The fellowship in addiction psychiatry offers the opportunity to gain specialized skills in the care of patients whose lives are complicated by the effects of substance use.

 The clinical rotations are primarily located in addiction treatment programs and offer experience in the various levels of care and treatment modalities available to address these problems.
 The emphasis is to understand addiction as a chronic brain disease that can be successfully treated by a comprehensive biopsychosocial approach, including medications that target the underlying brain pathophysiology.
 Furthermore, it is now more the expectation, rather than the exception, that individuals with psychiatric problems may also have a substance use disorder.
 This means that expertise in working with co-occurring psychiatric and substance use disorders is essential for competence as a practicing psychiatrist.
 The interplay of psychiatric symptoms with the effects of drugs and alcohol is a complex confounder in the treatment of both disorders.
 Addiction psychiatrists are the best prepared of all clinicians to provide the necessary care.